lukemorton/lukemorton.co.uk/src/content/articles/2020-05-10-every-team-helps-to-develop-software.md

 # <span class="large">Every team helps to develop software</span>

 On how truly digital organisations include every team in their software development process.
-In order to deliver working software, organisational leadership must be represented in the software development team – as well as users, and back office and frontline staff.
+Technology is no longer just an IT affair.

 <p><img src="/media/every-team.png" alt="Venn diagram of Product, Design, and Tech – encircled by Users, Leadership and Subject Matter Experts" width="3000" height="2000" /></p>